Internship and Job Search Guide

 - International students may want to also utilize sites like Interstride, myvisajobs and Redbus2us.

-- Participate in virtual career fairs and information sessions to introduce yourself and follow-up with recruiters.
+- Participate in in-person & virtual career fairs and information sessions to introduce yourself and follow-up with recruiters.

 - Take some time to edit your resume, CV and cover letter for each and every position you apply to.